• Skip to primary navigation

 Ingredients

-• 3 ounces super firm tofu in vacuum packaging*
+• 1 (16-ounce) package super firm tofu in vacuum packaging

-• 1 Tablespoon sliced green onion or minced yellow onion
+• 2 Tablespoons sliced green onions or minced yellow onion

-• 1 Tablespoon vegan mayonnaise + extra for slathering (Vegenaise is my favorite.)
+• ½ cup vegan mayonnaise + extra for slathering on sandwiches (Vegenaise is my favorite.)

 Instructions

-• Crumble the tofu into a medium sized bowl with your fingers.
-Add the sliced green or minced onion, pumpkin seeds, vegan mayonnaise, stoneground mustard, kala namak, a dash of black pepper, and turmeric (if using).
+• Crumble the tofu into a mixing bowl with your fingers.
+Add the sliced green or minced onion, vegan mayonnaise, stoneground mustard, kala namak, black pepper, and turmeric (if using).

 • Taste for any adjustments and add more mayo, stoneground mustard, black salt, or pepper that you might like.